crazyyy/wp-framework/wp-content/plugins/fakerpress/readme.txt

 Thank you for wanting to make FakerPress better for everyone!
 [We salute you](https://www.youtube.com/watch?v=8fPf6L0XNvM).

 == Changelog ==

+= 0.5.3 &mdash; 04 of March 2022 =

+* Fix - Ensure Select2 usage of AJAX search properly encodes on all usages props @TheMMMdev
+* Fix - Ensure Select2 usage of AJAX properly checks for nonces and permissions props @TheMMMdev

+= 0.5.2 &mdash; 27 of January 2022 =

+* Feature: Proper changelog page for users trying to figure out what has changed in the latest version of FakerPress.
+* Feature: Excerpt size field added to ensure better control over Post generation prop @gtsantos
+* Tweak: jQuery 3.5.X compatibility
+* Fix: Prevent warning around post_excerpt usage introduced earlier on in the year. props @pattisahusiwa
+* Fix: One more PHP 8 compatibility problem related to the generation of passwords props @DumahX
+* Fix: Prevent PHP 8 from throwing a warning because of unnecessary `unlink()` call for attachments props @wpuzman
+* Fix: Resolve problems around failed inline images that were unavailable which would cause a PHP Warning.

 = 0.5.1 &mdash; 05 of January 2021 =